brainy-minds/Jterator/README.md

 [![Build Status](https://travis-ci.org/HackerMD/Jterator.svg?branch=master)](https://travis-ci.org/HackerMD/Jterator)

 A minimalistic pipeline engine for scientific computing.
 It is designed to be flexible and easily customizable, while being at the same time handy to work with.
 Jterator is a command-line tool for Unix systems.
 The program itself is written in Python, but it can process code in different languages.
-It comes without a GUI, but rather makes use easily readable and modifiable YAML files to define projects and d3 technology to visualize figures in a web browser.
-This keeps the list of dependencies short and makes it easy to develop new workflows in Jterator.
+It comes without a GUI, but rather makes use of easily readable and modifiable YAML files to define projects and pipeline logic.
+Figures can be visualized in a web browser using d3 technology.
+This approach keeps the list of dependencies short and makes it easy to develop and test new workflows.

 ## Dependencies ##